Life as We Knew It (novel): Plot

-During winter, the family also deals with snow and a lack of running water, natural gas, or electricity as an outbreak of influenza spreads through town and kills many people, including Peter, a doctor whom Laura was in a relationship with.
-However, Miranda, who did not fall ill, nurses her family back to health.
+During winter, the family also deals with snow and a lack of running water, natural gas, or electricity.
+Miranda's first brush with death is her friend Megan, who dies from starvation, and Megan's mother, who hangs herself as a result.
+Later, she finds an elderly neighbor and old family friend they'd been keeping a watch on dead, but they are able to sustain their own food sources from her stockpile.
+As an outbreak of influenza spreads through town and kills many people, including Peter, a doctor whom Laura was in a relationship with, Miranda, who did not fall ill, nurses her family back to health.

 As their food supply is about to run out, Miranda ventures into town, which she claims is to see if there has been a letter from her father and Lisa, though in reality she knows that she is dying of starvation and intends to die away from home to spare her family from having to watch her die.
 Miranda finds the post office abandoned, and as she is about to let the cold kill her, she notices a yellow piece of paper that leads her to the town hall, where the mayor is handing out bags of food.
 Her family is given four bags of food and promised to be given more in the following weeks.
 With a renewed will to live, on her seventeenth birthday Miranda reflects on why she keeps a diary, wondering if it is for the people who might read it in the future or for herself, to help her process life.